-Dessert to the rescue: This cake may be served as a cake or coffee cake.
+This cake may be served as a cake or coffee cake.
 Serve it warm out of the oven with a scoop of ice cream or some whipped cream for dessert.
 Or in the morning as coffee cake.
-It’s a one bowl, throw it all in the mixer type of cake.
-Get out your bowl.
-This could be in your oven in ten minutes.
+I love the simplicity of Pumpkin Buttermilk Chocolate Chip Coffee Cake, because it doesn’t require frosting!
+If you are looking for a pumpkin cake with frosting, try our pumpkin sheet cake with cream cheese frosting!

 Pumpkin Buttermilk Chocolate Chip Coffeecake